qwaneu/quiltz-testsupport/README.md

   messaging domain concept and an engines to send the messages.
 Currently only smtp sending is supported.

-## modules in this packag
+## Modules in this package

 ### logging
-With the logging module you can assert log statements in a test using the log_collector fixture:
+With the logging module you can assert log statements in a test using the `log_collector` fixture:

 #### in test:
 ```python